精選 | 過去一年最受歡迎的14個TED演講

 我們的故事:強姦與和解

-Our story of rape and reconciliation?
+Our story of rape and reconciliation

 In 1996, Thordis Elva shared a teenage romance with Tom Stranger, an exchange student from Australia.
 After a school dance, Tom raped Thordis, after which they parted ways for many years.
 In this extraordinary talk, Elva and Stranger move through a years-long chronology of shame and silence, and invite us to discuss the omnipresent global issue of sexual violence in a new, honest way.
-For a Q&A with the speakers, visit go.ted.com/thordisandto.
+For a Q&A with the speakers, visit http://go.ted.com/thordisandtom.

 No.13